 I am a 29 years old digital engineer living in Brussels, Belgium.
 I choose to call myself a digital engineer because it appears to be the best match for what I do.
 I’ve worked as a Software, Cloud and Data Engineer.
 I’m currently employed by McKinsey & Company and I am part of their Quantum Black team.
 I aim to apply my knowledge of digital systems which I gained over the last 10 years to learn more about biological systems which I want to dedicate my next 10 years to.
 Thankfully, a lot of similarities allow for a quick understanding of these fascinating structures.

 Academically, my master thesis was on future energy markets, exploring the challenges of energy supply in a hopefully sustainable future.
 My University degree was a mix between business and computer science.
 I took the chance of University to explore classes such as Decision Theory and Evolunionary and Behavior Psychology next to my main themes.

-I am a years old engineer living in Brussels, Belgium.
-I emigrated from Germany in 2018, initially working for Space Applications Services on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for Data Minded.
-During Covid 2020 I decided to join McKinsey Digital to get a more global exposure and to see how it's done on a global stage.
+After University I moved to Belgium to work for Space Applications Services on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for Data Minded.
+Finally, I joined McKinsey in late 2020.

-In my free time I enjoy a number of podcasts and books (see reading list) as well as water sports and exploring cities, people and cultures.
-For the day-to-day, I recently got a road bike which I learned to enjoy as well.
+In my free time I enjoy a number of podcasts and books (see reading list) as well as water and mountain sports and exploring cities, people and cultures.
+For the day-to-day, I recently got a road bike which I enjoy as well.